AlexBaranosky/Utilize/README.md

-*Utilize* - a massive function library
+*Utilize* - a Compilation of Clojure functions from around the community
 ======================================

 The Rational